markbaaijens/rpmusicserver/README.md

 * Burn SD-card:
   * insert SD-card into your Linux PC
   * `sudo /tmp/rpmusicserver-master/scripts/burn-image.sh`
-    * Type your (personal) password of your PC when asked
+    * enter your (personal) password of your PC
-    * Select a disk: choose the inserted SD-card
-    * Select a type: choose P for Production
-    * Do you want to continue burning on mmcblk0: type 'yes'
 * Format USB-drive for data:
   * connect USB-drive to your Linux PC
   * `sudo /tmp/rpmusicserver-master/scripts/format-usbdisk.sh`
-    * Type your (personal) password of your PC when asked
+    * enter your (personal) password of your PC
-    * Select a disk: select the inserted USB-disk
-    * Select a format-type: choose D for data-disk
-    * Do you want to continue formatting 'sda' as 'usbbackup': type 'yes'
+  * follow the instructions to format as a DATA-disk
 * First boot:
   * make sure your Pi is powered off
   * insert SD-card into your Pi